 During this phase, the focus is on making ideas more tangible and concrete.
 You’re moving from the individual thoughts and ideas generated in part one into more rounded product or service concepts.

 Here, you provide people with ‘idea templates’ that force people to become more clear and precise in capturing a fully formed idea.
-It’s best that people work alone or in pairs, usually with the help and support of a visualiser to help bring their ideas to life.
+People should work alone or in pairs, usually with the help and support of a visualiser to help bring their ideas to life.

 So to sum up